 So I have provided some of my insights on my parenting journey that I would love to share with you, especially for those who are experiencing tough battles with their child’s behavior.

 Have you also learned anything about discipline as a mom?
 How has that been for you?
-Please feel free to also share your own ideas, or ask your questions or concerns in our FORUM section.
+Please feel free to also share your own ideas, or ask your questions or concerns below.
 I will be happy to help you!

 “Discipline is the “grey area” we so often try to ignore as parents.”